paulcwarren/openvpn-bosh-release/releases/openvpn/openvpn-4.0.0.md

 *Please review these changes carefully - many properties and defaults have changed which may impact connectivity.
 While breaking changes are generally avoided, the goals of this release necessitated some significant changes.
-Those goals were: utilize modern BOSH features, improve performance, encourage secure defaults, avoid duplicated features, and simplify configuration requirements.*
+Those goals were: utilize modern BOSH features, encourage secure defaults, avoid duplicating features, and simplify configuration requirements.*

 Breaking Changes